 Much of the Lake's foreshore is in private ownership.
-The remainder is owned and managed by DOI - Crown Lands, Government Property NSW, SCC and WCC.
+The remainder is owned and managed by Department of Planning, Industry and Environment (DPIE) - Crown Lands, Government Property NSW, SCC and WCC.

 The status of land ownership around the Lake remains complex due to the transition from the LIA to the Councils.
 Prior to July 2014, the LIA jointly managed the Lake Illawarra foreshore public lands with WCC and SCC.
 Following the disbandment of the LIA, land and assets were to be transferred back to the State Government and local Councils.
 Transfer of lands has been finished and there are no more negotiations.
 Land ownership is summarised below.